jeremyosborne/boilerplate/README.md

 eslint "src/**/*.js?(x)"
 ```

-Recommend keeping `.eslintrc` file named as is as it seems certain tools still only look for that name.
+Recommend keeping `.eslintrc` file named as is as it seems certain tools still only look for that name (not sure this is relevant anymore, probably can remove this rule).

 ## Mac